paulmbw/paulmbw-blog-2019/src/pages/articles/2020-04-19---remote-workout/index.md

 What I most enjoyed about this experience was simply sharing it with someone else.
 I could have easily followed the workout tutorial on my own, but I knew it wouldn't have been the same.
 I would have lacked the voice to push me to do the last burpee, and to motivate me to keep going.
 Exercising really does make a difference when you're sharing with someone else.

 Kal also had similar thoughts.
 He expressed how he'd usually become either tired, bored or unmotivated when doing YouTube workouts alone, but having someone to share the workout with really made a difference.
-To quote,
+To quote Kal:

 >  Knowing he  was there motivated me to carry on and generally made me happy to be there.
 I was excited to do the workout because it felt less like a chore and more like something fun to do with my mate.